Domain Names are human-readable words (e.g., amazon.com) that direct a web browser to specific files on a specific server.

 After that, all the remaining steps will happen at your hosting company/website builder.

 If you are setting up an email setup or another Internet project, then you can set DNS settings with the DNS nameservers that should be bundled with your registration subscription.
-You can set MX records for email (ie, Google Suite) or @ records to point to a live project.
+You can set MX records for email (ie, Google Workplace) or @ records to point to a live project.

 Popular Domain Name Registrars